USS John F. Kennedy (CV-67): Retirement

 In late 2017, the Navy revoked John F. Kennedys "donation hold" status and designated her for dismantling.
-There were still several groups, from Florida, Maine and Rhode Island, with the assistance of the USS John F. Kennedy Veteran's Association, hoping to persuade the Navy to reinstate the "donation hold" status, while they pursued the goal of obtaining her as a museum.
+There were still several groups, from Florida, Maine and Rhode Island, with the assistance of the USS John F. Kennedy Veterans Association, hoping to persuade the Navy to reinstate the "donation hold" status, while they pursued the goal of obtaining her as a museum.

 On 6 October 2021, John F. Kennedy and Kitty Hawk were sold for one cent each to International Shipbreaking Limited.

 On 16 January 2025, John F. Kennedy started the voyage to Brownsville, Texas where it will be scrapped.
 The carrier arrived on 2 February.